-GASB Statement No. 69 establishes accounting and financial reporting standards related to government combinations and disposals of government operations.
-The Statement improves the decision usefulness of financial reporting by requiring that disclosures be made by governments about combination arrangements in which they engage and for disposals of government operations.
-The implementation of GASB Statement No. 69 did not have an effect on the financial statements of the Corporation.
+GASB Statement No. 72 addresses accounting and financial reporting issues related to fair value measurement.
+This Statement also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
+The implementation of GASB Statement No. 72 did not have an effect on the financial statements of the Corporation.

-GASB Statement No. 70 improves the recognition, measurement, and disclosures for state and local governments that have extended or received financial guarantees that are nonexchange transactions.
-The implementation of GASB Statement No. 70 did not have an effect on the financial statements of the Corporation.
+GASB Statement No. 73 improves the usefulness of information about pensions included in the general purposes external financial reports of state and local governments for making decisions and assessing accountability.
+The implementation of GASB Statement No. 73 did not have an effect on the financial statements of the Corporation.